 Tip: If it makes you more comfortable, you can also delete or hide the camera since this tool is not necessary for this process.
 Next, press Shift + A on your keyboard, select the Mesh Option and pick the cylinder.

 Then, move the cylinder until the bottom is sitting on the X-axis.

-Then we press Shift + A >> Mesh >> Sphere and scale this with the exact steps we use with the cylinder.
+Then, press Shift + A to select the Mesh option, but this time pick the Sphere and scale this with the exact steps you used with the cylinder.

 Afterward, you can smooth the objects by selecting all: click on the two primitives, then make a right click to bring up the options menu, and finally choose Shade Smooth.

 Now you only need to make more leaves with Shift + D and move them out.
 You can also do more limbs by duplicating the trunk and scaling them to build your tree.

 Finally, don’t forget to click, drag all and press Ctrl + J to group all the elements you have made of the tree and name it.